 - Refusal of the Return – Before birth; (Who wants to leave this lovely nice, warm, safe womb?)

 - The Magic Flight – The `return journey’ back towards `The Light’ (literally)

-- Rescue from Without – The doctor delivers the child
+- Rescue from Without – The doctor delivers the new child

 - The Crossing of the Return Threshold – Out through `the gates’ again… (metaphorically)

 - Master of Two Worlds – A `star’ (or – a new child) is born

 - Freedom to Live – You’re here – Welcome to the World… The journey begins again – but on a different (larger) scale: i.e. To survive, thrive, and reproduce.

 i.e.: It is possible that Creativity works the same, all over.